 While it might seem counter-intuitive, one of the best times to move to a more affordable city is when you think you can’t afford to move.
 A lower cost of living can quickly free up more of your income for other expenses.

-Enrolling in a settlement program like Freedom Debt Relief may even help you tackle your debts.
+Enrolling in a settlement program may even help you tackle your debts.
 This could potentially put you in a position get your financial life back on track.
 Just make sure you’re not trading one set of problems for another when moving to a more affordable place to live.

 Less Competition for Jobs